-Our corporate headquarters is located in Berkeley Heights, New Jersey, with a research facility located in the United Kingdom.
+Our corporate headquarters is located in Berkeley Heights, New Jersey, with a research facility located in Scotland.

-From our inception in 1996 through December 31, 2008, we have devoted substantially all our efforts and resources to our research and development activities.
+From our inception in 1996 through December 31, 2009, we have devoted substantially all our efforts and resources to our research and development activities.
 We have incurred significant net losses since inception.
-As of December 31, 2008, our accumulated deficit during the development stage was approximately \$202.7 million.
+As of December 31, 2009, our accumulated deficit during the development stage was approximately \$222.3 million.
 We expect to continue incurring substantial losses for the next several years as we continue to develop our clinical and pre-clinical drug candidates.
 Our operating expenses comprise research and development expenses and selling and general and administrative expenses.

-To date, we have not generated significant product revenue but have financed our operations and internal growth through private placements, licensing revenue, interest on investments, government grants and research and development tax credits.
+To date, we have not generated significant product revenue but have financed our operations and internal growth through private placements, registered direct financings, licensing revenue, interest on investments, government grants and research and development tax credits.
 Prior to October 2007, our revenue consisted of collaboration and grant revenue.
-Beginning in 2008 we recognized revenue from sales of commercial products, for the first time, following the ALIGN acquisition in October 2007.
-In accordance with our revenue recognition accounting policy, we did not recognize any revenue from sales of commercial products in 2007.
-We have recognized revenues from inception through December 31, 2008 totaling approximately \$7.5 million of which approximately \$3.6 million is derived from fees under collaborative agreements, approximately \$3.6 million of grant revenue from various United Kingdom government grant awards and approximately \$0.8 million from product sales.
+We did not start recognizing sales from our commercial products until 2008.
+We have recognized revenues from inception through December 31, 2009 totaling approximately \$8.4 million of which approximately \$3.0 million is derived from fees under collaborative agreements, approximately \$3.6 million of grant revenue from various United Kingdom government grant awards and approximately \$1.8 million from product sales.
 We have also recognized amounts receivable from the United Kingdom's tax authority, H.M.
-Revenue & Customs of \$16.3 million for research and development tax credits since inception.
+Revenue & Customs of \$17.2 million for research and development tax credits since inception.